monsterkodi/ko/README.md

     - more powerful than conventional search and replace

 **multicursors**
-- not all cursors are equal
+- not all cursors are equal:
     - main cursor is always distuingishable
     - main cursor can be moved independently from other cursors
-- powerful set of keyboard shortcuts
+- powerful set of keyboard shortcuts for modification of cursors

 **minimap**
-- shows cursors and selections
+- shows cursors, highlights and selections
 - also for terminal/search-result!
 - can be used to select large portions of text
 - sets cursor by default when dragging/clicking